zamroczynski/BTW-Music-Player/README.md

 #### 5. Tips and Tools

 - File Format: Ensure all your music files are in the .ogg format.
+- Use Diagnostics: You can use the in-game command `/bmp debug` to see exactly why a specific song is playing (or why it isn't).
+It displays the current biome, combat status, and active song priority.
-- Use Logs: In the config file, `enable enable_debug_logging=true`.
-The game console will show what the mod is trying to do, which makes it easier to find errors.
+- Use Logs: For deeper analysis, enable `enable_debug_logging=true` in the config.
+The game console will show detailed traces of what the mod is trying to do.
 - JSON Validator: If the game isn't loading your music pack, make sure your songs.json file is free of syntax errors.
 You can check it by pasting its content into an online JSON validator.
 - Managing Large Music Packs (CSV to JSON):
 If you plan to add dozens or hundreds of tracks, editing the `songs.json` file by hand becomes tedious.
 In this case, you can prepare a simple spreadsheet with columns in the following order: